unreno/dropseq/README.cygwin.md

 ## CYGWIN Notes

-Apparently, this was not designed to run on Cygwin
+Apparently, this was not designed to run on Cygwin.

+I have had to modify several system files and the STAR source to get it to compile.

+The Drop Seq script all required `cygpath` modifications.

+Several of the R packages just don't.

 ###	Compiling STAR on cygwin